welcome to kula care!

 03 Wellness Giver

-Wellness Wednesday is a FREE community class, but if you have it in your heart to give, you now have the option to make a one time or monthly recurring donation of any amount to go toward kula care's mission and make a difference in peoples' lives!
+Wellness Wednesdays are FREE community classes, but if you have it in your heart to give, you now have the option to make a one-time or monthly recurring donation of any amount to go toward kula care's mission and make a difference in peoples' lives!

 Whether you are an educational institution, business, or organization, we believe in bringing wellness to all!
 Though we have already partnered with a number of universities and businesses for private events, you can help us extend our efforts to those underprivileged and disenfranchised groups that otherwise would not have access to what our studio has to offer!